 If you are attempting to amend your tax return, and to recover a credit or refund, you have a time cap of 3 years after filing your original tax return to file an amendment return, or 2 years after having paid the wrongful balance of your tax liability.
 Therefore, it is highly recommended that you act timely to get your tax return amended.

 An amended tax return could legitimately get you back hundreds or thousands of dollars from the IRS.
-Contact Attorney Alexandra Sabalier, a licensed attorney who specializes in expat tax law and is experienced and knowledgeable in international tax rules and regulations to get a FREE Initial Legal Consultation to get the best tax return service and all the benefits that you are eligible for.
+Contact Attorney Alexandra Sabalier, a licensed attorney who specializes in expat tax law and is experienced and knowledgeable in international tax rules and regulations to get an Initial Legal Consultation to get the best tax return service and all the benefits that you are eligible for.